TOLANY-LANNIE/Morvak-Information-System/README.md

  ### Requirements
- * PHPMyAdmin to store the Databases
+ * PHPMyAdmin to store the Databases and java installed on your computer

   ### Lessons Learnt
   - Using the swing library